tsanhan/dotnet-dating-app-D150821ER/README.md

-Setting the main photo in the client:
+Deleting photos - API:
+lets take care of the second button in the edit photo page. go to UsersController.cs

+up next: check out the client for photo deletion